siko1056/siko1056.github.io/_posts/2020-10-16-octave-buildbot-app.md

 can directly be viewed online to find potential flaws in them.

-## Trust me, I'm a Buildbot worker
+## Trust me, I'm a Buildbot Worker

 Especially, when automation and many systems are in the game, there should be a way to make sure, that the final installer downloaded from